 include The Rialto, Ambit, Poetry Wales, The Shop, Smiths Knoll , Under the Radar, New Walk , Iota , The Interpreter’s House, Magma , Agenda Antiphon, Cake , The Lampeter Review , Lighthouse , Poems in which, The North , The Manchester Review, The Morning Star, The Guardian online, The Butchers Dog , The High Window, The Compass, The Fenland Reed, Stand, Coast to Coast to Coast and Strix.

-Roy’s poems have won prizes or commendation in competitions including Ledbury, Battered Moons, Nottingham open, Wenlock International, East Midlands, The Alan Sillitoe Prize, Flarestack pamphlet prize, Ilkley Poetry Festival, Universe prize, The William Soutar poetry prize, Red Squirrel prize, Ashbourne Festival Prize, Ver , Ludlow and others.
+Poems have won prizes or commendation in competitions including Ledbury, Battered Moons, Nottingham open, Wenlock International, East Midlands, The Alan Sillitoe Prize, Flarestack pamphlet prize, The William Soutar prize, Red Squirrel prize, Ashbourne Festival Prize, Ver , Ludlow and others.

 Roy recieved the E.A.
 Markham award from Sheffield Hallam University where he later obtained an MA in creative writing.
 ‘The Sun Bathers’ was shortlisted for the Michael Murphy Award.